Poems

 the record store together, then having coffee

-at a nearby diner, where I am already
+diner, where I am already

 telling him how my brother was obsessed